AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-error-in-jira-search.md

 ---
-title: "Workfront Fusion: Jira Search module returns an error"
+title: 'Workfront Fusion: Jira Search module returns an error'
-description: "The search module used by the legacy Jira connector may result in an error.
-A workaround is available"
+description: The search module used by the legacy Jira connector may result in an error.
+A workaround is available
 hidefromtoc: yes
 feature: Workfront Fusion
+exl-id: 9502ffb3-f287-47b2-9b35-1a906345e924
 ---
 # Workfront Fusion: Jira Search module returns an error

 >[!NOTE]